Landford and Hamptworth

 6. Wooden barrier

-Go straight ahead along a wide tree-lined track through the golf course to a crossroads.
-Follow straight on and uphill along a wooded track and past farm buildings into North Common Farm.
+Go straight ahead along a wide tree-lined track through the golf course to a crossroads (6).
+Follow the public footpath sign through the metal gate, taking care to close the gate behind you.
+Carry on uphill along a wooded track and past farm buildings into North Common Farm.
 Please keep dogs on a lead through the farm.

 8. Track junction